 Peabody Research Institute

-TN Division of School Readiness and Early Learning
+TN Department of Education, Office of Early Learning

 Tennessee has been funding prekindergarten programs since the 1990s.
 The state’s Pre-K program expanded considerably in 2005, when the Tennessee General Assembly passed the Voluntary Pre-K for Tennessee Act.
 The Act significantly increased the state’s investment and provided greater access to state pre-k classrooms.
 Since 2005, Tennessee has provided $213 million new dollars for its Voluntary Pre-K Program (TN-VPK), creating 786 new classrooms, and serving an additional 15,000 preschoolers across the state.
 With this kind of state funding commitment – not to mention the program’s impact on thousands of children – one question remains: is Tennessee’s prekindergarten program effective at preparing students for educational success?

 To answer this question, PRI joined forces with the Tennessee Department of Education to commence the first scientifically-rigorous statewide evaluation of the effectiveness of the TN-VPK program, funded by a grant from the Institute of Education Sciences.

 The Questions We are Trying to Answer

 - Does participation in TN-VPK improve children’s academic and behavioral skills when they enter kindergarten?

 - Does participation in TN-VPK improve children’s long-term academic and behavioral skills after Pre-K?